wpswings/pdf-generator-for-wp/README.txt

 * Get a Shortcode to add the PDF icon anywhere on the page.
 * Get a shortcode to insert your own pdf.
 * Set the PDF download button’s location.
-* Create custom PDF download icon.
+* Create a custom PDF download icon.
 * Predefined header, footer, and body settings.
 * Include author details.
 * Compatible with WPML, thus facilitating your multilingual audience.